-Whilst I acknowledge there are additional legislative and management complexities associated with the JANSF, that have contributed to the lack of progress in implementing the proposed formal management arrangements, I am not satisfied that the current management arrangements are sufficient to ensure the ecological sustainability of the fishery in the longer term.
+The same level of progress has not been demonstrated for the JANSF.
+Whilst I acknowledge there are additional management complexities associated with this fishery, as a result of the joint management arrangements with the Commonwealth Minister for Fisheries, Forestry and Conservation, Senator the Hon Eric Abetz, that have contributed to the lack of progress in implementing the proposed formal management arrangements, I am not satisfied that the current management arrangements are sufficient to ensure the ecological sustainability of the fishery in the longer term.

 I would also advise you that in light of the extent of, and public concern with, the proposed changes to the management arrangements for the JANSF (and likely associated changes to the Western Australian North Coast Shark Fishery) a full assessment of the new management arrangements, when finalised for both fisheries, will be required.

-I have written to Minister Ford in similar terms.
+I have written to Senator the Hon Eric Abetz in similar terms.

 [Signed 23 February 2007]